 Upon the firm’s 25th anniversary, Dr. Gardner dissolved the corporation but continued his research in statistical signal processing and further developed his collaboration with Professor Antonio Napolitano, University of Naples, Italy—who has made seminal contributions to the theory and methodology for extensions and generalizations of cyclostationarity.
 Their most recent joint contribution at the time of creation of this website is development of methodology for exploiting irregular statistical cyclicity in scientific data.

-Other activities since retirement from the university and industry include investigations into modeling electric current in cosmic plasma (the essence of future astrophysics) in voluntary support of the Thunderbolts Project, which is leading a revolutionary movement that is expected to create a new paradigm in astrophysics called the Electric Universe; modeling laboratory-confined/controlled plasma in voluntary support of the SAFIRE Project, which aims to better understand the physics of stars; and voluntary support of the fledgling Institute for Venture Science and International Science Foundation.
-Dr. Gardner began a five year collaboration in 2013 with the late Dr. James Ryder (retired Vice President of Lockheed Martin Space Systems Company and head of the Advanced Technology Center in Palo Alto CA—an R&D organization covering a diverse range of technologies including solar and space sciences) during which time Dr. Ryder founded the ISF and served as chairman of the board of both the ISF and IVS, founded by Professor Gerald Pollack of the University of Washington.
+Other activities since retirement from the university and industry include investigations into modeling electric current in cosmic plasma (the essence of future astrophysics) in voluntary support of the Thunderbolts Project, which is leading a revolutionary movement that is expected to create a new paradigm in astrophysics called the Electric Universe; modeling laboratory-confined/controlled plasma in voluntary support of the SAFIRE Project, which aims to better understand the physics of stars and the possibility of energy production with a “star in a jar”; and voluntary support of the fledgling Institute for Venture Science and International Science Foundation.
+Dr. Gardner began a five year collaboration in 2013 with the late Dr. James T Ryder (retired Vice President of Lockheed Martin Space Systems Company and head of the Advanced Technology Center in Palo Alto CA—an R&D organization covering a diverse range of technologies including solar and space sciences) during which time Dr. Ryder founded the ISF and served as chairman of the board of both the ISF and IVS, founded by Professor Gerald Pollack of the University of Washington.
 The focus of their joint work was the role of electromagnetism in astrophysics and the plasma universe.

 Professor Gardner has authored three books, Introduction to Random Processes with Applications to Signals and Systems, Macmillan, 1985 (second edition, McGraw-Hill, 1989), Statistical Spectral Analysis: A Nonprobabilistic Theory, Prentice-Hall 1987, and The Random Processes Tutor: A Comprehensive Solutions Manual for Independent Study, McGraw-Hill, 1989 (Re-release, 2014).
 He is the editor of Cyclostationarity in Communications and Signal Processing, IEEE Press, 1994, and he is the author or co-author of chapters in four books.
 He is the inventor in thirteen patents, is the author of over 100 peer-reviewed research papers, and he has given many invited lectures at university and industrial research laboratories.